julioalexp/Analyzing-data-from-the-BikeStores-database-using-SQL/README.md

 Link.
 [BikeStore Dataset](https://www.kaggle.com/datasets/mohamedzrirak/sql-bkestores)

 ## Business Problems and Solutions
-1. Which customer has generated the highest sales in terms of revenue?
+1. Which customer has generated the highest sales ``Total_sales`` in terms of revenue?
 Top ccustomers by revenue:
 ```sql
 SELECT TOP 1